d-mv/docker-ruby-dev/README.md

   - `run_4567.sh` - maps port 4567 to host 8080 - for ruby server (default).
   - `exec.sh` - execute (login) with *root* as user.
   - `destroy.sh` - destroys container and image.

+## **UPDATE 2**

+- Removed gem installation to speed up
+- Added PostgreSQL (can be disabled)
+- Add Linuxbrew

+TODO: Revise the whole script to smooth operation